OCA/web/web_translate_dialog/README.rst

 Web Translate Dialog
 ====================

-This module replaces the standard translation view by an easy-to-use pop-up view where you can translate all the fields of the object in all the installed languages (for the old users of OpenERP, it may remind them the translation pop-up of OpenERP 6.1).
+This module replaces the standard translation view by an easy-to-use pop-up view where you can translate all the fields of the object in all the installed languages (for the ancient users, it may remind them the translation pop-up of OpenERP 6.1).

 This module also features :
 * Adds a *Translate* button item in the *More* menu